 However, as beautiful as it is, a traditional holiday wreath can be quite expensive.
 So why buy one when you can make your own wreath?

 The good news is that wreaths are very simple to make.
-All you’ll need are simple materials and greenery in your backyard to complete your DIY Christmas decorations in under an hour.
+You’ll need simple materials and real greenery to complete your DIY Christmas decor.

 This post may contain affiliate links, which means I will earn a small commission if you purchase through my link.
 Please see the full disclosure policy for more information.